 Getting Around in Bariloche

-Bariloche is very easy to get around in, with the main road being serviced by the local buses all day until midnight.
+Even without a car, you should have no problem getting around in Bariloche.
+The main road is serviced by the local buses all day until midnight.
 For the flat rate of 35 pesos per ride, you can get anywhere along the main road, including all the way to the airport and the bus station.
 The buses also go to the destinations that are further out from town, like Villa Llao Llao and Colonia Suiza.
 For a more complete guide on the routes, lines, and timetables of the buses, check out the official site of Bariloche Tourism.

 Another common way to get around that I’ve seen among travelers and locals alike is by hitchhiking.
 You just pop onto the side of the road, stick your finger out, and hope for the best.
 If you have the patience, this can be a great and cheap way to get around Bariloche.
 If you have the money but not the patience, you can also book taxis, known as remises around these parts.
 They aren’t always driving around like you’d see in a big city, so if you want a guaranteed ride, you will have to go to a Remises Agency and book one.
 Most of them will have their number posted outside so you can just jot it down and save it for when you need a taxi.